faranordk/simpower/README.md

 Doucette, M. (2025).
 What Can We Learn About the Effects of Democracy Using Cross-National Data? *American Political Science Review*, 119(3).

-Doucette, M. (2026). simpower: Simulation-Based Statistical Power for Panel and Causal Designs. *arXiv*.
+Doucette, M. (2026). simpower: Simulation-Based Statistical Power TWFE, event-studies, IV and RDD. *OSF*: osf.io/3jk4e/files/2qg9f.